 In 1990, the company became a subsidiary of French hotel company Accor S.A.
 Under Accor’s stewardship, the brand expanded into franchising, growing from approximately 500 locations to 1,100.
 Accor also launched Motel 6’s extended stay brand, Studio 6, in 1998.

-The Blackstone Group completed its acquisition of the Motel 6 and Studio 6 brands in October 2012, and G6 Hospitality, the brands’ management company, was born.
+Currently, G6 Hospitality manages and operates the brands.
 In 2015, G6 Hospitality was rated one of the top ten hospitality companies according to the Hotel Management Top Hotel Companies rankings list, which evaluated over 260 hotel companies.